 The original Patrick (1979) was one of the classics of the so-called great era of Ozploitation.
 The film was one of the better and more inventive copies of Carrie (1976) and set the career of director Richard Franklin for several years after that.
 There was even an unofficial sequel from Italy with Patrick Still Lives (1980), while the film has been advocated by people like Quentin Tarantino.
 This is a remake.

 The Ozploitation genre was championed by Australian director Mark Hartley in his documentary Not Quite Hollywood: The Wild, Untold Story of Ozploitation!
 (2008).
 Prior to that, Hartley has made numerous accompanying films for dvd releases of classic Australian films, as well as theatrically released documentaries on other exploitation genres with Machete Maidens Unleashed!
 (2010) about the Filippino film industry of the 1970s and subsequent to this Electric Boogaloo: The Wild, Untold Story of Cannon Films (2014) about Golan-Globus and Cannon Films.
-Hartley made his debut as a fiction director with Patrick.
+Hartley made his debut as a fiction director with Patrick and subsequently went on to the original thriller Girl at the Window (2022).
 The remake also comes from Antony I. Ginnane who produced the original.

 On one hand, Mark Hartley is faithful to the original Patrick and reproduces its plot and characters with a reasonable degree of accuracy.
 There is plenty of fanservice – Charles Dance listens to the original score by Brian May on his headphones; Sharni Vinson’s ex Damon Gameua gains the surname Penhaligon after the first film’s lead actress Susan Penhaligon.
 This also becomes a Patrick who has gone through a few modernisations – the typewriter messages are acceptably updated to typing on a laptop, although it starts to become rather absurd when this film’s Patrick also learns how to use Google, Facebook and send text messages.